 Riis and Hine equated aesthetics and beauty with fakery and lies - therefore to get to the truth about a subject aesthetics and beauty must be avoided.
-Of course the work of Riis and Hine eventually produced its own aesthetic world view, and its own series of conventions, that signified "truth" and "authenticity."
+Of course the work of Riis and Hine eventually produced its own codified worldview, and its own series of aesthetic conventions, that signified "truth" and "authenticity."
 Subsequently standards of beauty in photography adapted to encompass the images made by Riis and Hine that in time joined the canon of beautiful pictures of the 19th and early 20th century.
 Within a relatively short time the work entered the marketplace alongside work that they loathed - such as painterly landscapes.
 In effect the “authenticity” of Riis and Hine become a commodity in the marketplace, alongside other images wanting attention.
 There seemed to be no escape from aesthetics even with the high moral standards - that with Riis and Hine had an almost religious sensibility - as practiced by the first photographers of concern.
 But if aesthetics could not be avoided, was it possible to put them on hold - to suspend them - and if so how?

 SUSAN SONTAG AND SEBASTIAO SALGADO